otto06217/frontend-dev-problem/README.md

 the solution to be contained within `section.content` in the final rendered page, but please feel free to structure the templates as you see fit.

 Use `gulp serve` to build and run your application.
-Gulp is set up to host on `localhost:7676` and to serve the compiled `/index.html` for any unknown request.
+Gulp is set up to host at `localhost:7676` and to serve the compiled `/index.html` for any unknown request.